cssimms/tictactactics/docs/progress_log.md

 ## Day 5 (4/29/16)

 - have a better attitude because it's friday
+- not so far
+- persistant login implemented

 TODO:
 - build out CurrentGame components and children (minimal styling)